planet-app/planet-app.github.io/README.md

-# Nexo Chat Test
+# Planet Beta

-The beta test code.
+The beta test code for planet.